The word, “Professional,” resonates with most men.

 Competence: Is a Christian demonstrated ability to carefully handle the Word of Truth and humbly live out the Faith with discipline.

-Commitment: Is a Christian resolve to contribute honorable service to God and engage in the Great Commission despite adversity, obstacles, and challenges.
+Commitment: Is a Christian resolve to contribute honorable service to God and engage oneself in the world, despite adversity, obstacles, and challenges.

-With some tactics in place, we can start walking down the path of personal evolution, to beyond where we currently find ourselves.
-Working in step with the Spirit and in the communion of a brotherhood we can move towards the real end game: Glorifying our Creator in living life of godliness and contentment.
+With some tactics in place, a person can start walking down the path of personal evolution and to place beyond where they currently find themselves.
+Working in step with the Spirit and in the communion of a brotherhood they can move towards the real end game: Glorifying our Creator in living a life of godliness and contentment.

 None of us are minor-leaguers as children of God.
 Having a profession and being professional is pursuing and practicing a faith worth living for from a God worth dying for.